 - A reasonably comprehensive API especially for creating and querying Virtual Accounts.
 The most useful feature of the API is the ability to relate the virtual account ID to say the user’s moodle ID.
 Thus knowing the Moodle ID, I can uniquely determine the VA ID for this user since they can be one and the same.
 This, along with the lower cost per transaction, makes this vendor standout compared with Razorpay and Instamojo.

 - One disadvantage of Cashfree is that their virtual account numbers can have alphanumerics instead of just numerics.
-Some Apps just as Google Tej do not yet accept alphabets in account number entry.
+Some Apps just as Google Pay (India) do not accept alphabets in account number entry.

 There are at least 2 other vendors that offer Virtual Accounts: Razorpay and Instamojo.
 They have the following deficiencies:

-Instamojo: The main issue for us with this vendor is that a new VA is created for every transaction for even the same user.
-So a user, over course of time, needs to keep re-creating their payee since the payee details keep changing with every transaction and this can be quite painful for repeated payments.
+Instamojo: The main issue for us with this vendor is that a new VA is created for every transaction for any user.
+So a user, over course of time, needs to keep re-creating their payee, since the payee details keep changing with every transaction.
+This is quite painful for repeated payments.
 So this vendor was dropped.

 The advantages of our implementation are:

-- It provides for fully automated tracking and reconciliation of all payments including payments of Direct Bank Transfer Type which are made offline, using systems external to this implementation.
+- It provides for fully automated tracking and reconciliation of all payments including payments of Direct Bank Transfer Type which are made offline.
 (Traditionally, this type of payment is the least expensive but very difficult to track and reconcile.
 Tracking and reconciliation was done by numerous back and forth emails between payers and school accounts department, keeping track of bank references of transactions made, etc. Receipts had to be generated manually and sent by email.
 Data had to be maintained in spreadsheets manually.
 This took up-to 50% of an admin’s time.)

 - Reports can be automatically generated, data can be exported and archived conveniently, etc.

-- Upon satisfactory payments made the user’s Moodle profile field “No Dues” is appropriately updated
+- Upon satisfactory payments made the user’s Moodle profile field “fees” is appropriately updated

 - Easy check on paid status of all students that can be easily generated in another report in Configurable Reports.